aydayurtoglu/CS102-project/group/EceTeker_log.md

 Beste and I wrote the camera code.
 All of our group members tried to find how to use the pictures we saved into the internal storage.
 We did a group meeting with our TA.

+### ~ 15th May 2020 ~
+I tried to use Firebase data storage to store our taken images.
+Beste and I wrote a code/page to open up the device Gallery so the user can pick their desired pictures.
 ****